 Fore and aft mooring – as with a pile mooring, both ends of the vessel are secured, but they are tied to floating buoys, rather than wooden or metal posts.

 Drying mooring – a mooring that will be only be accessed for part of each tidal cycle.
-The boat must therefore be of a type that can dry out safely on the bottom of the hull or bilge keels.
+The boat must therefore be of a type that can dry out safely, such as a flat-bottomed hull or a bilge keel (learn more about keels here).

 Deep water mooring – a mooring that never dries out.
 However, it’s important to check that there will be sufficient depth for your boat at low water on big spring tides.

-Pontoon berth – an alongside berth on a pontoon.
-May be in a marina with walk-ashore access, or out in a harbour or river, with access via dinghy or water taxi.
+Pontoon berth – as the name suggests, this is a berth on a pontoon.
+These moorings may be in a marina with walk-ashore access or out in a harbour or river with access to shore, which is only possible via dinghy or water taxi.

 Finger berth – short and narrow pontoon berth in a marina, generally sized for individual boats.

 Mud berth – a berth in which most boats will remain aground for most of the tidal cycle and sometimes even at high water on small neap tides.
-Mud berths tend to be favoured by the impecunious, or for laying up boats of traditional timber construction.
+Mud berths tend to be favoured by the “financially challenged”, but they may also be used for laying up boats of traditional timber construction or purposely drying out a bilge keel vessel for maintenance while avoiding high haul-out costs.

 Some harbours offer seasonal moorings only.
 This is cheaper – as long as you have somewhere to keep the boat in winter.